finos/tracdap/doc/modelling/tutorial/lesson_1_hello_world.rst

 Run the model
 -------------

-The easiest way to launch a model during development is to call the TRAC launcher from inside the model script.
+The easiest way to launch a model during development is to call :py:meth:`launch_model()<trac.rt.launch.launch_model>` from the TRAC launch package.
 Make sure to guard the launch by checking __name__ == "__main__", to prevent launching a local config when the model is deployed to the platform (TRAC will not allow this, but the model will fail to deploy)!

 .. literalinclude:: ../../../examples/models/python/hello_world/hello_world.py
     :caption: examples/models/python/hello_world/hello_world.py